Cwanyo/AUOpenHouseStudent/README.md

 # Description

-The application that allows authority to access and manage information.
+The application that allows students to access and view informations.

 # Features